How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 This is useful if your theme has an author highlight for each post (usually at the bottom) and pulls it directly from Gravatar.

-Branding Your Blog And Setting Up Your Social Media Profiles
+Key Steps For Branding Your Blog And Social Media Accounts

-Now that you have the essentials set up on WordPress, it’s time to brand your blog.
+Now that you have the essentials updated on WordPress, it’s time to brand your blog.

 When you start a blog, one of the things you’ll need to do is brand your site so people know what it’s all about.